nagordon/mechpy/README.md

-mechpy - a mechanical engineer's toolbox
+mechpy - a mechanical engineering toolbox

 Mechpy was created for two reasons.
  * To provide the practicing engineer with applications or boilerplate code to quickly replicate and solve real-world systems common in mechanical engineering